dward2/BME547/Assignments/final_image_processor.md

     - Timestamp when uploaded
     - CPU time required to process the image(s)
     - Image size (e.g., X x Y pixels)
-  + Ability to retrieve and display the user actions/metrics stored in the cloud database as described below.
+  + Ability to retrieve from the server and display the user actions/metrics tracked by the server as described below.

 ### Cloud Server
 At a minimum, your image processor server should do the following: